 Med/Peds Mystery Case Conference

-We host lunch lectures that allow medical students to act like doctors, working through real-world cases and figuring out the disease and treatment!
+These lunch lectures allow medical students to act like doctors, working through real-world cases and figuring out the disease and treatment.
 Led by local Penn State Med-Peds residents, the conferences allow students to solve patient cases unique to Med-Peds physicians in a systematic manner.
-The lunches provide great exposure and training in how doctors solve real-world patient cases, learn about Med-Peds specific diseases, and learn about Med-Peds from the residents themselves.
-The residents especially take the time to teach medical students how to form differential diagnosis, how to think through cases, and is great preparation for third year clerkships.
+The lunches provide great exposure and training in how doctors solve real-world patient cases, learn about Med-Peds specific diseases and learn about Med-Peds from the residents themselves.
+The residents especially take the time to teach medical students how to form differential diagnosis and how to think through cases.
+This is great preparation for third-year clerkships.

 Dinner with Residents